Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any compact Lie group: Mixed-state conversion

 \section{Mixed-state conversion}

 In the i.i.d. setting, the pure-state asymmetry conversion theory has been thoroughly developed for a compact Lie group in the preceding sections.
-This section extends the theory to mixed states, where the theoretical framework remains incomplete but is expected to serve as a foundation for further investigations.
+This section partially extends the theory to mixed states.
+Although the theoretical framework remains incomplete, it is expected to serve as a foundation for further investigations.

 Concretely, we investigate the distillable asymmetry and asymmetry cost, defined as the optimal rates for converting a mixed state $\rho$ to and from a pure reference state $\phi$.
 A similar scenario has already been explored for the time-translation symmetry in \cite{marvian_coherence_2020,marvian_operational_2022}, but not for other symmetries.
 See Fig.~\ref{fig:mixed} for a schematic picture of the setups.